abomagdi/GAN/README.md

 Code for Generative Adverserial Networks implementation using Python.

-THe main code in GANModel.py file
+The main code in GANModel.py file